DongzeHE/scpca-docs/docs/getting_started.md

 In single-cell RNA seq, every gene is another dimension and visualizing high dimension data is problematic.
 It is assumed that genes that are affected by the same biological process are correlated, therefore we do not need to store each gene as an individual dimension.
-Dimensionality reduction is commonly used to reduce dimensions used for plotting, clustering, and other downstream analysis.
+Dimensionality reduction is commonly used as a precursor to plotting, clustering, and other downstream analysis.

 We recommend first performing [principal component analysis (PCA)](http://bioconductor.org/books/3.13/OSCA.basic/dimensionality-reduction.html#principal-components-analysis), a technique that identifies new axes that capture the largest amount of variation in the data.
 The PCA results can be calculated and stored in the `SingleCellExperiment` object using the following command: